Compensation for Ryanair flight delays or cancellations

 If Ryanair’s flight was canceled, you have two options to choose from …

 - apply for a refund, or

 If your alternate flight delays for more than 2 hours, you could be eligible for compensation under EU law.

-Whereas, for flight cancellation due to extraordinary circumstances, you could not claim compensation.
+Whereas for flight cancellations due to extraordinary circumstances, there is no compensation.

-You may be entitled to Ryanair missed connecting flight compensation under the European Union Regulation EC 261, if …
+You may be entitled to Ryanair’s missed connecting flight compensation under the European Union Regulation EC 261, if …

 - the entire journey was booked under one booking reference